woottinan/platform/arduino-rp2350/sdk/pico-sdk/lib/mbedtls/.github/pull_request_template.md

-Notes:
-* Pull requests cannot be accepted until the PR follows the [contributing guidelines](../CONTRIBUTING.md).
-In particular, each commit must have at least one `Signed-off-by:` line from the committer to certify that the contribution is made under the terms of the [Developer Certificate of Origin](../dco.txt).
-* This is just a template, so feel free to use/remove the unnecessary things
 ## Description

-A few sentences describing the overall goals of the pull request's commits.
+Please write a few sentences describing the overall goals of the pull request's commits.

-## Status
-**READY/IN DEVELOPMENT/HOLD**

-## Requires Backporting
-When there is a bug fix, it should be backported to all maintained and supported branches.
-Changes do not have to be backported if:
-- This PR is a new feature\enhancement
-- This PR contains changes in the API.
-If this is true, and there is a need for the fix to be backported, the fix should be handled differently in the legacy branch

-Yes | NO
-Which branch?

-## Migrations
-If there is any API change, what's the incentive and logic for it.

-YES | NO

-## Additional comments
-Any additional information that could be of interest

-## Todos
+## PR checklist

+Please tick as appropriate and edit the reasons (e.g.: "backport: not needed because this is a new feature")

-- [ ] Tests
+- [ ] **changelog** provided, or not required
-- [ ] Documentation
+- [ ] **3.6 backport** done, or not required
-- [ ] Changelog updated
+- [ ] **2.28 backport** done, or not required
-- [ ] Backported
+- [ ] **tests** provided, or not required

-## Steps to test or reproduce
-Outline the steps to test or reproduce the PR here.
+## Notes for the submitter

+Please refer to the [contributing guidelines](https://github.com/Mbed-TLS/mbedtls/blob/development/CONTRIBUTING.md), especially the checklist for PR contributors.

+Help make review efficient:
+* Multiple simple commits
+  - please structure your PR into a series of small commits, each of which does one thing
+* Avoid force-push
+  - please do not force-push to update your PR - just add new commit(s)
+* See our [Guidelines for Contributors](https://mbed-tls.readthedocs.io/en/latest/reviews/review-for-contributors/) for more details about the review process.